Transformations and properties Technologies for the semantic web Ontology matching

 ?

-Exmo is an INRIA project team member of the UMR 5217 Laboratoire d'Informatique de Grenoble (LIG, common to CNRS, Université Joseph Fourier, Institut National Polytechnique de Grenoble, Université Pierre Mendès France and INRIA Grenoble Rhône-Alpes).
+Exmo was an INRIA project team member of the UMR 5217 Laboratoire d'Informatique de Grenoble (LIG, common to CNRS, Université Grenoble Alpes, Institut National Polytechnique de Grenoble and INRIA).